itumulak/wordpress-traefik-docker-swarm/README.md

 cp ../wordpress-traefik-docker-swarm/wordpress-compose.yml . \
 cp ../wordpress-traefik-docker-swarm/.env .
 ```

+**Having problems?**
+- Make sure the database service name is unique.
+- Subdomain name is unique.
+- The network is the same for every new wordpress instance.

 #### For production enviroment
 Check `config-production.toml`, supply your email on line 28 and uncomment line 33 if the site is still on staging.
 Getting or renewing ACME certificates is done through HTTP Challenge.
 Uncomment line 38-40 if you want to opt for DNS challenge.